appacademyguru/internetOfThings/README.txt

 http://pefarduino2.meteor.com is the unmodified version of the Meteor project.
 You can use it to test your code.
 The buttons change the data value to 5 and 10, and you can input your own data value in the form.
 You can read the latest data value with http://pefarduino2.meteor.com/data

+The wifi password will change on a daily basis.
+Don't expect to use the same password twice.